mysmartbus/images_findpip/README.md

 # images_findpip

-Finds pictures in pictures.

-images_findpip.py is a python 3 script that can run as is, as a Docker container ([docker run](https://docs.docker.com/engine/reference/run/)), or as a Docker service ([docker service create](https://docs.docker.com/engine/reference/commandline/service_create/)).
+images_findpip_server.py is a python 3 script that can run as is, as a Docker container ([docker run](https://docs.docker.com/engine/reference/run/)), or as a Docker service ([docker service create](https://docs.docker.com/engine/reference/commandline/service_create/)).

 Except for the special urls listed below, all output from this script must be redirected into a .tar.gz file.
 See the usage examples on how to redirect the output into a .tar.gz file.

+The server listens on port 6003.

-## Requirements
+# Requirements

 Currently, all files to be processed by this script must be on a web server or ftp server.

-### Running Standalone
+# Running Standalone

 You will need to install [opencv](http://www.opencv.org) 3.4.0, python-numpy, python-scipy and a bunch of other packages.
 Use the opencv_install.sh file to install opencv 3.4.0 and python3.5.